Pixel 6a vs. Pixel 6 vs. Pixel 6 Pro: Which Google phone is right for you?

 The 48-megapixel sensor lens available only on the Pixel 6 Pro is of the periscopic type, and offers 4x magnification, with a 23.4° field of view, without giving up optical image stabilization.

-The selfie camera also changes between the models, with an 8-megapixel sensor on the Pixel 6 and 11.1 MP on the Pro.
-Also, the field of view is different - 84° and 94°, respectively - and only the Pixel 6 Pro is capable of recording vdeos with the front camera in 4K resolution; the conventional model makes recordings up to 1080p, with 30 fps on both phones.
+The selfie camera also changes between the models, with an 8-megapixel sensor on the Pixel 6 and Pixel 6a and 11.1 MP on the Pro.
+Also, the field of view is different—84° and 94°, respectively—and only the Pixel 6 Pro is capable of recording videos with the front camera in 4K resolution; the other two devices make recordings up to 1080p, with 30 fps on both phones.

 In the recharging part is another difference between the models, more specifically in wireless charging.
 Both are compatible with the Qi standard, but while the Pixel 6's maximum wireless charging power is 21W, the Pixel 6 Pro is compatible with up to 23W.

-Wired, both are compatible with USB-C PD 3.0 chargers, at a maximum power of 30 W. But, it's worth noting that the plug adapter is not included in the packaging of either of the Pixel 6 models.
+Wired, all devices are compatible with USB-C PD 3.0 chargers, at a maximum power of 30 W for the Pixel 6 and 6 Pro, and a maximum power of 18 W for the Pixel 6a.
+But, it's worth noting that the plug adapter is not included in the packaging of either of the Pixel 6 models.

-The Pixel 6 and Pixel 6 Pro phones bring important differences, reminiscent of the distinction between the iPhone 13 and 13 Pro Max.
-Not only is the screen bigger, but features like resolution, refresh rate and camera set, change between the models.
+The Pixel 6 series bring important differences, reminiscent of the distinction between the iPhone 13 and 13 Pro Max.
+Not only the screen size, but also features like resolution, refresh rate and camera set, have changed between the models.

 The Pixel 6 Pro's more sophisticated set is reflected in the price, even so, photography fans should take into account the telephoto camera, which offers more creative options.
 The screen is another point to consider, with the difference between flat and curved finishes, in addition to the points mentioned size, resolution and refresh rate.